 |AmazonBasics USB Type-C to USB-A 3.1 Gen2 3ft|

 Why has Canon released the EOS Webcam Utility software?

 With so many of us relying on video calls to stay connected during these challenging times, the quality of that connection is key.
 Turn your compatible Canon camera into a high-quality webcam now!Canon U.S.A., Inc

 I think Canon is genuinely trying to help and giving back to their customers.

 Since we all started working from home webcams have been stripped from the shelves of online retailers.
-As I write this in my fifth week of lockdown I’m finding it impossible or at least very difficult to buy a good quality webcam from a trusted brand.
+As I write this in my fifth week of lockdown, I’m finding it impossible or at least difficult to buy a decent quality webcam from a trusted brand.

-So, with Canon releasing this new webcam utility they’re going to make a lot of their customers very happy.
-The webcam utility is simple to install and use, and will help lift some of the stress felt by people trying to master the technology and skills required for remote working.
+So, with Canon releasing this new webcam utility they’re going to make a lot of their customers happy.
+The webcam utility is simple to install and use and will help lift some of the stress felt by people trying to master the technology and skills required for remote working.